daveho/RandomStuff/Episode0a/README.md

 ![M48T59Y replacement module](img/m48t59y_replacement.jpg)

-[Ignore the Github URL on the PCB silkscreen: the project files are here in this Github repo.
-I will update the silkscreen on future revisions.]

-Note that there are **significant compromises in the design of the lower PCB**, and **it is very difficult to solder the components on the lower PCB**.
+Note that there are **significant compromises in the design of the lower PCB**, and **it is fairly difficult to solder the components on the lower PCB**.
 I did eventually arrive at an approach that works to some degree.
 The following document describes the assembly steps (and also has the part list):